kizu/kizu.ru/src/documents/posts/2013-12-05-(issues)-new-stylus-features/index.en.md

     {:.language-styl}

-Then we would need a mixin which we could use instead of media-queries, its basic form would be this:
+Then we would need a mixin which we could use instead of media queries; its basic form would be this:

     media($condition)
       unless $media_cache[$condition]